harinarayanan-kp/tharikida-ui/README.md

 # Tharikida UI 🚀🔥

-**A Naadan React Component Library for Building Fast and Fun UIs**
+## A Neo-Brutalist React Library for Bold, Fast UIs

-Tharikida UI is a lightweight React component library packed with simplicity, style, and a touch of Kerala flair!
-Whether you're building personal projects or developing applications, Tharikida UI offers the perfect balance of performance and visual appeal.
+Tharikida UI brings a bold neo-brutalist design to your React projects—raw, vibrant, and modern.
+With a built-in ThemeProvider, you can easily customize colors, spacing, and more to match your unique style.
+Build fast, stylish apps with a touch of Kerala flair!

 ---
 (WORK IN PROGRES)